Keep the Trail Access info current...

-The walk begins at the Mt Loch car-park and follows a 4WD road along a ridge towards Mt Loch.
+The walk begins at the Mount Loch car-park and follows a 4WD road along a ridge towards Mount Loch.
 There are few trees in this area so the views are excellent.
-Just short of Mt Loch, turn right on to the Australian Alpine Walking Track, reaching Derrick Hut about 1 ½ km after the turn-off.
+Just short of Mount Loch, turn right on to the Australian Alpine Walking Track, reaching Derrick Hut about 1 ½ km after the turn-off.

 The flowers in this area are usually very prolific.
 After Derrick Hut continue to follow the ridge with good views out through the burnt snow gums.
 The last kilometre before Dibbins Hut drops quite steeply and those with wonky knees will find a walking pole an advantage.
 Dibbins Hut is set in a delightful river flat beside the Cobungra River and it is a good spot for lunch.
 (There is a pit toilet there).

 The Hut was built in 1987 to replace the original Dibbins Hut, built in 1920, which was beyond repair.
 Similar log construction and design was used for the 'new' hut.

 The return route first crosses the Cobungra River on a small bridge, climbs a few metres and then crosses Cobungra gap into the watershed of the East Kiewa River.
 Travel north-east to the Red Robin Battery and then swing southerly along a 4WD track that climbs steadily to the Red Robin Mine and then follows a fairly level ridge back to Mount Loch and then to the start at the car-park.